MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-faq.md

 While Compliance Score provides continuous monitoring and recommended actions only for Microsoft cloud services, you can add custom assessments in Compliance Manager for your on-premises, third-party services.
 In this way, you can use Microsoft Compliance Score as a SaaS compliance management tool to help you manage all the controls across your digital assets.

-You can use one of Compliance Score's [pre-configured templates](compliance-score.md#templates) to create assessments for particular standards, or [create your own template](working-with-compliance-manager.md#create-a-template).
+You can use one of Compliance Score's ready to use [templates](compliance-score-templates.md) to create assessments for particular standards, or [create your own template](working-with-compliance-manager.md#create-a-template), which you'll need to do in Compliance Manager.

 ## How do I delete a template or assessment I no longer need?